All-multiplicity amplitudes with four massive quarks and identical-helicity gluons: Numerical evaluation

 The main benchmark for us will be our own implementation of the off-shell Berends-Giele (BG) recursion~\cite{Berends:1987me}, also in C++.
 This method essentially provides an inductive realization of conventional Feynman diagrams and is therefore very flexible and relatively easy to implement.
 In particular, its validity does not depend on such properties of the theory under consideration as the boundary behavior for large complex-shifted momenta.
 Furthermore, in the case of massless gauge theory it was found \cite{Dinsdale:2006sq,Badger:2012uz} to be more efficient than the on-shell BCFW recursion, in the case of generic helicities of the external particles.
 For these reasons, the BG recursion is the method of choice for numerical evaluation of tree-level amplitudes for phenomenological purposes \cite{Duhr:2006iq,Giele:2008bc,Ellis:2008qc,Lazopoulos:2008ex,Badger:2010nx}.

-It is perhaps somewhat counter-intuitive that even closed analytic formulae for massless QCD amplitudes are only rarely able to outperform the BG recursion.
+It is perhaps somewhat counter-intuitive that closed analytic formulae even for massless QCD amplitudes are not always able to outperform the BG recursion.
 Indeed, \rcite{Badger:2012uz} observed that the evaluation time of analytic formulae for massless QCD amplitudes~\cite{Dixon:2010ik} (which were obtained by solving~\cite{Drummond:2008cr} the on-shell BCFW recursion in ${\cal N}=4$ supersymmetric Yang-Mills theory) grows faster than the time needed to run a numerically efficient implementation of the BG recursion already at the N$^2$MHV level of analytic complexity.
 Recall that massless amplitudes possess a ``complexity-peeling'' property, which is reflected by the fact that the color-ordered N$^k$MHV amplitude formulae involve $k$ nested sums.